text here. Few sentances.PROS

 The Total Gym XLS Trainer earns an impressive 4.6-star overall average rating from more than 280 reviewers.
 Many say they've used it to start an exercise program and have lost weight and gained muscle.
 It's reported as durable, easy to set up and use, and owners say it offers a good variety of exercises.

-Review: Total Gym XLS Trainer, Contributors to Amazon.com, As of January 2015
+Total Gym XLS with FREE AbCrunch Attachment, Contributors to Walmart.com, As of January 2015

 More than 3760 users review the Total Gym XLS, giving it an overall rating of 4.6 stars out of 5, and 98 percent would recommend it to a friend.
 Most say it's an excellent value and is a great tool for general fitness, although not for serious bodybuilding or weightlifting.

 Total Gym XLS Review, Wes McDermott, Sept.
 1, 2013

 Wes McDermott is less than impressed with the Total Gym XLS, giving it a 2 star rating out of 5.
 He notes that he would not recommend it at all, and that it's too expensive and too poorly built to bother with.
 Elsewhere in the site he notes that the Weider Ultimate Body Works is a better value.